asynts/pico-os/Notes/Issues/0022_uart-constructor-runs-twice.md

 -   Maybe the boot loader also sends CORE1 into `boot_3_vectors`, if they both run at exactly the same pace, it would be possible that we have a race condition.

+-   Maybe the stack of CORE0 and CORE1 are identical and this causes issues before we are able to do the check.

+-   Does OpenOCD have a cache, that might cause some confusion if that cache is global for both cores.
+    Since the CPUID is at the same memory location, this would really break things.

 ### Conclusions